UniMath/agda-unimath/src/set-theory/complemented-inequality-cardinals.lagda.md

-{{#concept "less than or equal to" Agda=leq-complemented-Cardinal}} a cardinal `Y` if any [set](foundation-core.sets.md) in the isomorphism class represented by `X` [embeds](foundation-core.embeddings.md) as a [complemented subtype](foundation.decidable-subtypes.md) into any set in the isomorphism class represented by `Y`.
+{{#concept "less than or equal to" Agda=leq-complemented-Cardinal}} a cardinal `Y` if any [set](foundation-core.sets.md) in the isomorphism class represented by `X` [embeds](foundation-core.embeddings.md) as a [decidable subtype](foundation.decidable-subtypes.md) into any set in the isomorphism class represented by `Y`.
 In other words, if there is a [decidable embedding](foundation.decidable-embeddings.md) from the first to the second.
 This defines the